We provide around 1,450 litter bins across the Falkirk Council area. Where they are and how popular they are will affect how often they are emptied.

-To report a full or vandalised bin please call
+To report a full or vandalised bin you can use our online reporting form:

 Frequently asked questions